dotcomboom/ChefsHat/README.md

-# ChefsHat
+# Chef's Hat
-Engine for template-based web applications
+Proof of concept for template-based client-side web applications